-Project Hatchway was VMware’s first container project.
-It offered vSphere storage infrastructure choices to container environments, from hyper-converged infrastructure (HCI) powered by VMware vSAN to traditional SAN and NAS storage.
-There were two distinct parts to the project initially – one focusing on docker container volumes and the other focusing on Kubernetes.
-Both aimed to provision VMDKs (block volumes) on vSphere storage to provide a persistent storage solution for containerized applications running in a Container Orchestrator on vSphere.
-The Kubernetes part became known as the vSphere Cloud Provider (VCP) and was included in-tree in Kubernetes distributions since Kubernetes version v1.6.5.
-This enabled both static and dynamic consumption of vSphere storage from Kubernetes.
-It was also fully integrated with Storage Policy Based Management, meaning that Persistent Volumes could also inherit and select capabilities of the underlying storage infrastructure, e.g. RAID levels, encryption, deduplication, compression, etc.
+Project Hatchway was the first VMware container project.
+It offered vSphere storage infrastructure choices, such as hyper-converged infrastructure (HCI) powered by VMware vSAN and traditional SAN and NAS storage, to container environments.
+Initially, the project included two distinct parts – one focusing on docker container volumes and the other focusing on Kubernetes.
+The purpose of both was to provision block VMDK volumes on vSphere storage to provide persistent storage for containerized applications running in a Container Orchestrator on vSphere.
+The vSphere Cloud Provider (VCP) is a Kubernetes solution and has been included as in-tree code since Kubernetes version v1.6.5.
+The vSphere Cloud Provider enables both static and dynamic consumption of vSphere storage for Kubernetes.
+It also integrates with Storage Policy Based Management, which allows persistent volumes to inherit and select capabilities of the underlying storage infrastructure, such as RAID levels, encryption, deduplication, compression, and so on.

-The in-tree vSphere cloud provider integration connects to vCenter in order to map information about your infrastructure (VMs, disks, etc) back to the Kubernetes API.
-For the in-tree case, the kubelet, kube-apiserver, and kube-controller-manager are natively aware of how to connect to vCenter if it is provided with a valid config file and credentials.
-What the config file should look like and how the credentials are shared will be covered later.
-For now, assume that every component has access to a config file and credentials which allow access to vCenter.
-The simplified diagram below illustrates which components in your cluster should be connecting to vCenter.
+The in-tree vSphere Cloud Provider can connect to vCenter Server to map information about your infrastructure, such as VMs, disks, and so on, back to the Kubernetes API.
+With the in-tree solution, the kubelet, kube-apiserver, and kube-controller-manager are natively aware of how to connect to vCenter Server if each component is provided with a valid config file and credentials.
+The content of the config file and how the credentials are shared is covered in the following chapters.
+For now, assume that every component has access to the config file and credentials that allow access to vCenter Server.
+The simplified diagram below illustrates which components in your cluster should be connecting to vCenter Server.